 It is up to you how to interpret nearly everything you encounter.
 Most of the time, whether or not you have a good day is entirely up to how you choose to experience it.

-It turns out, the lines are helpful on your periphery, but when you stare right at them, you gradually but near-unavoidably drift toward them!
+He explained that the lines are helpful on your periphery, but when you stare right at them, you gradually but near-unavoidably drift toward them!

-Your attitude works exactly the same way.
+Your attitude works the same way.
 Where you look, there you will go.
 If you put your attention to the negative, to all that hurts, frustrates, and upsets you, you’ll never stop listing toward it.
 Just like the lines on the road, it may seem worthy of your close attention, but I assure you, it’s not.

-4. The Runaway Train of Positive Thinking
+4. The Cycle of Positive Thinking

 People like to be around people with a positive mindset.